 What to order: Little neck steamers to start and the steak & shrimp combo for the main course.

 Scene: Sawdust on the floor, antique fishing tackle, and boat paraphernalia hanging all around.
 Owned and operated by Captain Ron Shur, this place is charming as hell but bring your own scene.
 Most tables are booths.
 Full bar.

 5. Musso & Frank -- (323) 467-5123 -- 6667 Hollywood Blvd., Hollywood, CA 90028

 What to order: Any steak or chop from the grill.

 Scene: Featured in Once Upon a Time in Hollywood, this place is the definition of vintage LA style.
 It's right on Hollywood Blvd, so valet park and be conscious of your surroundings.
-When Woody Allen came out of seclusion to do a junket for “Small Time Crooks,” her did it here.
-Musso's has been around forever and stands as one of the last remaining old Hollywood hang outs.
-You can wear what ever you want (I mean it).
+When Woody Allen came out of seclusion to do a junket for "Small Time Crooks," he did it here.
+Musso's has been around forever and stands as one of the last remaining old Hollywood hangouts.
+You can wear whatever you want (I mean it).
 Full bar.